The Empty Tomb (Mark 16:1-8)

 Sometimes we make the mistake of reading the Bible and thinking that of course ancient people could accept the story of someone rising from the dead, and now we’re so much more sophisticated.
 What you need to understand is that nobody back then expected the resurrection of Jesus.
 They didn’t even have categories for it.
 When other leaders were killed, nobody thought to make up a story of resurrection.

 The people in Mark didn’t get it either, and yet something happened to transform them completely.
 A group of first-century Jews who were scattered and defeated and had no category for the resurrection were suddenly changed to emboldened witnesses who were prepared to give up their lives speaking about what they’d seen.
 As Pascal put it, “I [believe] those witnesses that get their throats cut.”
-Virtually all of the disciples and early Christian leaders gave up their lives testifying to the resurrection of Jesus.
+Virtually all the disciples and early Christian leaders gave up their lives testifying to the resurrection of Jesus.
 Something happened on Easter morning that nobody had expected that changed everything.

-If you’re here this morning and you have a hard time believing the resurrection, join the club.
+If you’re here this morning, and you have a hard time believing the resurrection, join the club.
 There’s not a person in the Gospel of Mark who expected it to happen.
 But something happened that changed everything – and is still changing everything today.
 Easter is a surprise.

 But then, secondly, we see: